 Once I arrived home, I tossed on some gloves and quickly went to work preparing the chiles for the freezer.
 Seeds and stems removed, the chiles would be frozen in small freezer bags.
 Freezing them allows me to use them all year round (even when they aren’t in season!)

 This spicy Hatch Chile relish is by far one of my favorite ways to preserve Hatch chiles.
-It makes a wonderful gift for friends and family, and it cooks up SO easy with simple ingredients.
+Not to mention, my kids tear it up on almost everything they eat.

 See these other Hatch Chile recipes:

 Grab your ingredients and let’s get this started!

 Spicy Hatch Chile Relish